Torah for now

 What would you give at Sinai – that’s personal and beautiful and real?

 For me music. has been my sulam, my ladder to the heavens, healing and heart opening.
 In the past, my giving has brought me to assisted living facilities for many years to play old time songs, and Jewish songs at the time of the holidays.
 You should see folks come alive when songs from their childhood are sung.
 Music has the charm to soothe the savage breast.
-Music is my t’chelet, v’argaman, my k’toret hasamim.
 And it’s been sad not to be able to give in this way during the past year.
-And I just realized the other day, speaking to my mashpiyah, that my volunteering here at Romemu morning minyan has come along just at this time, and has become my way to give.
-And so many people have given, Sue and Elana, their poems, Jen and Jamie, Carney, Laurie lend their voices, on FB folks give strong support, reliable as clockwork.
-R’ Mira gives her all.
-We’ve built a Mishkan.
-We take it through our days We did it together, And our hearts are better dwelling places for the Divine.
+And I just realized the other day, speaking to my spiritual counselor, that my volunteer work on line has come along just at this time, and has become my way to give.

 Hear Their cries, for Mishpatim